How to talk to children about periods

 If you can’t answer all their questions, don’t worry – there are lots of resources online.
 There are also books about periods and puberty for different age groups.
 You and your child could read these together.

 You might find it easier to start the conversation when your child is young and give them more information as they get older.
-That way, your child will have a better idea of what’s going to happen to their body before they reach puberty.
+That way your child will have a better idea of what’s going to happen to their body before they reach puberty.

 How do I explain periods to a child?

-The topic might come up naturally – for example, if your child asks about puberty or where babies come from, you could start talking about periods.
-Or, if you’re in a supermarket with your child, you could talk to them about period products when you see them.
-If the subject doesn’t come up naturally, you could ask your child what they already know about periods.
+The topic might come up naturally.
+If your child asks about puberty or where babies come from, you could start talking about periods.
+Or, if you’re in a supermarket with them, you could talk to them about period products when you see them.

 What should I tell my child about periods?

-• How long a period lasts (3-7 days) and how often they happen (every 21-35 days)
+• Tell them how long a period lasts (3 to 7 days) and how often they happen (every 21 to 35 days).

 Dr Samantha Wild